Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/essay.md

 That is where the technical model becomes evidence-bearing.
 A format that supports corpora, lexicons, annotation, and retrieval is much more than a display convention.

+Current Sutton SignWriting data already gives that claim scale.
+The Brazilian Sign Language dictionary alone contains nearly **68,000 signs**, and the broader accumulated dataset across languages contains well over **one million unique signs**.
+These counts should be refreshed against the current SignPuddle and SignBank data exports before each formal release, but their order of magnitude is already part of the practical argument.

 Useful dataset practice usually needs:

 - stable canonical text
 - derived search indexes
 - reproducible rendered output
 - enough metadata to track provenance and version changes

+If a corpus mixes temporal-prefix theories, the corpus should not pretend that all signs sort under one shared theory.

+Practical options include:

+- normalize the corpus to one documented sorting theory
+- preserve the original prefixes and add metadata naming the theory or source
+- store an additional derived sort key for a chosen project-specific ordering

+The important rule is that mixed sequence theories should be documented rather than silently combined.

+## Tokenization and derived views

+The grammar layer defines valid sign-level structure and names the main token roles.

+Practice has a different question: what derived views should downstream tasks use?

+No single tokenization level should be treated as universally correct for every corpus, NLP, machine-learning, rendering, or translation task.
+A project may need sign-level tokens, symbol-level tokens, base-fill-rotation features, coordinate features, handshape-focused features, or task-specific derived indexes.

+The practical rule is:

+> preserve the full canonical sign text, then derive task-specific tokens from it

+Derived token streams should remain reproducible from the stored FSW or SWU source.

 ## Implementation pathways